 The Equal Employment Opportunity Commission (EEOC) doesn’t provide a strict definition of harassment.
 Instead, the agency makes it illegal for employers to discriminate against employees or job candidates based on gender, age, religion, ethnicity, sexual orientation, or race.

-There are many forms of contact that can be deemed inappropriate and viewed as harassment, including the following:
+There are many forms of contact that can be deemed inappropriate and viewed as harassment, including the following examples:

 - Holding hands